Magnus Magnusson: Mastermind

 Magnusson presented the long-running quiz show Mastermind from 1972 to 1997 on BBC1.
 His catchphrase "I've started, so I'll finish", which his successors continued to use, was said whenever the time for questioning a contestant ran out while he was reading a question on the show.
 Magnusson made cameo appearances as himself, hosting Mastermind in Morecambe and Wise as well as the children's series Dizzy Heights and as Magnus Magnesium in The Goodies episode "Frankenfido".
 He also used his Mastermind catchphrase in a television advertisement for cheese.

 Magnusson ended his 25-year run hosting Mastermind in September 1997, and the original black chair was given to him at the end of the production, passing to his daughter Sally Magnusson after his death.

 Magnusson later returned to present a one-off celebrity special, originally broadcast on 30 December 2002 on BBC Two, to celebrate the 30th anniversary of the first ever Mastermind final.
 This was a precursor to the main show returning to the BBC with Humphrys as host.
 Shortly before his death, Magnusson returned to the regular Mastermind series to present the trophy to the 2006 champion Geoff Thomas.
 Sally Magnusson presented the trophy to the next series winner, David Clark, while also paying tribute to her father and his legacy to the show.

+Scottish Natural Heritage

+Magnusson was appointed Chair of the environmental agency Scottish Natural Heritage from its establishment in 1991 by the Secretary of State for Scotland, Ian Lang, and served in that role until 21 March 1999.
+In 1992 and 1993 he chaired the Cairngorms Working Party.
+From September 1994 he chaired the Paths for All Partnership.